 Prison Visitation Fund

-Prison Visitation Fund is a New York charitable organization founded in 2020.
-It is dedicated to helping families stay connected with their incarcerated loved ones by providing financial assistance, logistical support, and coordination for prison visits.
+Prison Visitation Fund is dedicated to helping families stay connected with their incarcerated loved ones by providing financial assistance, logistical support, and coordination for prison visits.

 Prison Visitation Fund has been successfully providing help for separated family members and has already helped more than 150 people visit their loved ones.
 However, to expand its impact, the organization still needed to reach a broader audience and secure additional funding.
 Research showed that family visits play a vital role in social well-being and can reduce recidivism by up to 50%.